Will Davis (cornerback): College career

 Davis originally attended Western Washington University, but the university disbanded the football program after his redshirt season in 2008.
 He then enrolled at De Anza College, a community college located in Cupertino, California.
 He earned first-team all-Golden Gate Conference and first-team all-state honors after posting eight interceptions, returning two for touchdowns.
 The eight interceptions led the Northern California Football Association and he ranked tied for eighth in the National Club Football Association (NCFA) in passes defended with 1.55 per game, adding eight pass break-ups, and also tallied 38 tackles.

 After the 2010 season, Davis transferred to Utah State University, where he played for the Utah State Aggies football team during the 2011 and 2012 seasons.
 He played in all 13 games in 2011, making five starts, while recording 35 tackles to rank 10th on the team.
 He finished the year tied for third on the team for pass break-ups with six as well as having 3.5 tackles for a loss to rank eighth on the team.
 In his senior season in 2012, he was named to the all-conference first team.
 Davis ranked first on the team in both interceptions (5) and passes defended (17) his 22 total passes defended (1.69 per game) ranked him second in the nation, he also finished eighth on the team with 47 tackles (33-solo), to go along with three quarterback hurries.

 Professional career

 Miami Dolphins

-Davis was drafted by the Miami Dolphins in the third round, with the 93rd overall pick, of the 2013 NFL draft.
+Davis was selected by the Miami Dolphins in the third round, with the 93rd overall pick, of the 2013 NFL draft.